cforcomputer/eve-online-killmail-hunter/README.md

 ### Changing settings

+To configure the gmail forwarding function, [read this guide](https://red-mail.readthedocs.io/en/stable/tutorials/config.html#:~:text=When%20you%20have%20your%20application,you%20can%20send%20emails%20gmail.) to get your credentials.
+Then fill them into the settings.json and make sure gmail is enabled. `email_password` should be set to your app password.
+Make sure your network does not block outgoing connections on port 587 if you want email functionality to work!

 - You can adjust which lossmails are shown by editing the `settings.json` file.

   `"belt_hunter_mode": true` = will stop showing blueprints and special items, and only show commanders, officers, and belt rats